csijcs/snakepipes/README.rst

 First initialize conda in your environment with:

-``/opt/miniconda3/bin/conda``
+``/opt/miniconda3/bin/conda init``

+To ensure there are no issues with initializing conda, please log out of RStudio, open a new browser window, log into RStudio, and start a new instance of terminal.
+At the terminal prompt you should see:

+``(base) your.name@harris:~$``

+Ensure you have the proper conda path (/opt/miniconda3/bin/conda) by running:

+``which conda``

-Ensure conda is properly installed by running:
+Ensure conda is properly initialized by running:

 ``conda --version``